 -we have shortened life expectancy

 -epidemics of addiction, depression and anxiety

 Now we stand in the midst of sickness and disease, and we deny our own physical condition.
 We have grown ignorant to the truth that who we are and how we love ourselves both determines and is reflected in everyone and everything around us.
-We are controlled by our appetites and we are destroyed by them.
+We are living proof that when we are controlled by our appetites, then we are destroyed by them.

-More than ever, I believe that physical health starts with truth like I believe that spiritual, emotional, mental and relational health start with truth.
+More than ever, I believe that physical health starts with truth, and I believe that spiritual, emotional, mental and relational health start with truth.
 Consequently, this has led to me to the following Kierkegaardian observation

-Unless and until, we are willing to tell the truth about our health and the way we feel, why we do what we do and the ways we have continued to sabotage our very own health, then we don’t have a snowballs chance to remember who we are or live how we are naturally designed as healthy, whole, holy or human beings.
+Unless and until, we are willing to tell the truth about our true condition and how we feel, why we do what we do and the ways we have continued to sabotage our very own selves, then we don’t have a snowballs chance to remember who we are or live how we are naturally designed as healthy, whole, holy or human beings.